ralphlagumen/laravel-essentials/README.md

     }
 }
 ```
-This will help you make your controller more managable and cleaner.
+This will help you, make your controller to be managable and to look cleaner.

 ```
 use Illuminate\Http\Request;